AndrewEllis93/Print-Tuning-Guide/README.md

 - Thoroughly wash all build plates with dish soap and water, followed by 70+% isopropyl alcohol.

 - Avoid touching your build surface as much as possible.
 Oils from your fingers will cause issues.
 Handle your spring steel with a clean rag or cloth.

+- Ensure your PEI is not counterfeit.
+You may have to ask in the Discord for other' experiences with a given brand.
+If your PEI is clear rather than yellowish, it's fake.
+This is particularly prevalent with random Amazon brands or unknown Aliexpress sellers.
 # Pressure Advance

 ## Background